“The road to programming hell is paved with global variables” – Steve McConnell, Code Complete

 - When the source code for a global variable is modified, everything that is using it must be recompiled because everything must know its new size and memory footprint.

 - If multiple components can write to a global variable, this can lead to inconsistent data in the it.
 If the application is multi-threaded, a locking mechanism will need to be used so that only one thread can modify the variable at a time.
 If several components are talking to each other through global variables, understanding which component is changing the global variable, and when and how that is happening can be very difficult.

 - Global variables can also lead to name collision in which the same variable name is used both by a local variable and a global variable.
 This hides the global.
 The collision must be resolved for the software to work correctly.
 There are several ways for correcting or avoiding name collisions including:

 - Namespaces – qualifying each name with a different group name, so that the complete names are different from each other

 - Renaming – changing the name of either the global variable or the local variable

 - Prefixing – putting a unique character(s) before each name so that the names differ

 Global variables are generally discouraged in modern programming practices, but they are far too common in legacy code.
-You might be able to refactor your code to get rid of all global variables, but that depends on the nature of the global variables.
+You might be able to refactor your code to get rid of all them, but that depends on the nature of them.
 If they are small in number, if they mostly read and rarely modified, making wholesale changes may be unnecessary.
 In that case, relying on documentation, programmer discipline, and code reviews might be enough to ensure they are used properly.

-If you are having trouble keeping track of your global variables, Lattix Architect has a global variable report that tracks all read and writes of global variables.
+If you are having trouble keeping track of your global variables, Lattix Architect has a global variable report that tracks all read and writes of them.
 Click here for more information and to schedule an evaluation.